apache/infrastructure-website/content/pages/infra-incubator.md

 Typically, a project will need three lists

-  - private@ for podling PMC communications and discussion of security issues
+  - private@ for podling PMC communications, including recording formal decisions and discussion of security issues
   - dev@ for development discussions
   - commits@ for code commit notifications

 Projects may also request separate lists for issues, pull requests, and users (this is very important once you do your first software release and begin to develop a user community) at any time.

-The project's mentor(s) can can request mailing lists once DNS and LDAP are set up, through <a href="https://selfserve.apache.org/" target="_blank">SelfServe</a>.
+The project's mentors can can request mailing lists once DNS and LDAP are set up, through <a href="https://selfserve.apache.org/" target="_blank">SelfServe</a>.

-It takes about twelve hours after the mentor makes the request before the mailing lists become active.
-This gives Infra time to catch and deal with any errors in the requests.

 ### Phase 3: Requesting new project resources or moving existing ones